ibexa/documentation-developer/docs/content_management/field_types/field_type_storage.md

 The default Legacy storage engine cannot store arbitrary value information as provided by a field type.
 This means that using this storage engine requires a conversion.
-Converters map a Field's semantic values to the fields described above, for both settings (validation and configuration) and value.
+Converters map a field's semantic values to the fields described above, for both settings (validation and configuration) and value.

 The conversion takes place through the `Ibexa\Core\Persistence\Legacy\Content\FieldValue\Converter` interface, which you must implement in your field type.
 The interface contains the following methods: